|A gift to my wonderful grandchildren who always humored me by listening.|

 Later, while still in solitary, they brought me a bowl of fish heads and rice for food.
 It was disgusting.
 I didn’t eat it.
 Now, I was cold, tired, wet, dirty and hungry.
 I have no idea how long I was in there.
 After some time the guards came back and marched us all off to what sounded like a large open hall.
 On the way there, as we marched outside, I could see through the bottom of my hood that the rain had changed to snow.
 Once we were in the hall, they made us stand at attention again.
 We still had our hoods on.
 We stood there for what seemed like an hour listening to the same country music tune over and over again.
 Eventually, the guards would take us, one at a turn, for interrogation with the commandant.

-The commandant looked Japanese and spoke flawless English.
+The commandant looked Vietnamese and spoke flawless English.
 He asked me if I was ok and if I was being fed.
 He said he could help me if I was cooperative.
 He said he understood me and that he had graduated from an American college.
 He asked me where I went to college.
 He even offered me a cigarette, which I refused since I didn’t smoke.
 I could sense that I was being drawn into a trap.
-In our training on resisting interrogation techniques we had learned about the “good cop, bad cop” routine where one interrogator would be kind and the other would be brutal.
+In our training on resisting interrogation we had learned about the “good cop, bad cop” routine where one interrogator would be kind and the other would be brutal.
 He asked where my squadron was stationed.
 As I had been taught, under the Geneva Convention, I was only required to divulge my name, rank and serial number, which is what I did.
 With my response, the Commandant said, “Well, I guess I’m going to have to get Igor.”

 Igor burst into the room, picked me up and threw me against the wall.
 He was standing over me getting ready to kick me when the Commandant yelled at him in Russian and he stopped.
 Igor left the room and the Commandant helped me up.
 He apologized for the rough treatment and allowed me to take a seat again.
 He handed me a flat board about 6” wide and 2’ long and asked me to hold it up and read the writing on it.
 It was some stupid nursery rhyme.
 He then took the board, turned it over and on the other side it said that, “Richard Nixon is a war criminal”.
 He then pointed to a small hole in the wall behind him and pointing at me.
 He said, “We have a camera in there.”
 He then turned on a small television and played a video recording of me with my lips moving but no sound holding up the sign that said, “Richard Nixon is a war criminal”.
 (Nixon was the President at that time)

 After our interrogations, we were marched back to our solitary cells, being tired, hungry, cold, sore and discouraged.
 The next day they marched us out to the hall for interrogations again.
 Only this time, after an hour of standing at attention listening to the same song, they ordered us to get on our knees.
 We still had our hoods on, so we couldn’t see what was in front of us.
 They told us to get down on all fours and crawl forward.
 I could feel myself squeezing through a small unseen door.
 About the time that my head hit a wall, they gave me a boot in the rear and slammed a door on me.
 We were stuck in tiny animal cages curled up in a ball.
 It was no big deal at first, but after about 15 minutes we all started cramping up and guys began groaning and whimpering.
-One prisoner, known for being brash, yelled out, “I love it!
+One prisoner, known for being tough, yelled out, “I love it!
 I love it!
 I think I found a home.”
 The guards immediately pulled him out and began beating him.
 There was a lot of screaming and yelling.
 To this day, I don’t know if it was staged.
 The entire training was intended to break you down mentally.

 After a few days all of the prisoners, including myself, were transferred into a group shelter.
 We were supposed to develop a prisoner command system, which was based on rank.
 And then we were supposed to come up with a plan to escape the compound and carry it out.
 The guards gave us chores to do around the compound.
 Some prisoners snagged some shovels and shears.
 The escape plan was to cut and lift the chain link fence after dark to sneak out.
 Before the escape was attempted, earlier in the afternoon, I was called into the commandant’s office.
 I was ordered to shine his shoes.
 So I knelt down and started to brush his shoes.
 I was taught in basic training how to spit shine shoes to make them sparkle.
 I little spit mixed on the shoe with polish makes it shine brighter.
 So, I thought it was a good opportunity to show some disrespect and spit on the commandant’s shoes.
 I sucked up a big wad of snot and let it fly onto the commandant’s shoe.
 He jumped up and screamed, “What are you doing?
 You idiot!
 Guard, take this dog outside and throw him in the hole.”